OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 This regex is evaluated as follows in the `rules` section of the job (see [Writing Job for Lint](#writing-job-for-lint)):
 - If the commit branch matches 'main' or 'dev' or 'feature', run the job.
-- If a merge request is created and target branch is 'main' or 'release' or 'dev', run the job.
+- If a merge request is created and the target branch is 'main' or 'release' or 'dev', run the job.

 While adding new branch names, it should be kept in mind that the names will be evaluated in a regex pattern, and as such, escaping of any required characters should be done.